jguss45/Conversational-model-MealPlanAI/README.md

 * Google Dialogflow API
 * Google Translation API

-This notebook demonstrates the integration of a Gradio frontend enabling user input, with the backend consisting of conversational model in Dialogflow and Google's translation API.
+This notebook demonstrates the integration of a Gradio frontend enabling user input, with the backend consisting of the conversational model in Dialogflow and Google's translation API.

 ## MVP